Find resources / Articles / Introducing the Whakatipu Te Pihinga 2 booklet

 Pēpi says

-Read through ‘Pēpi says’ together on page 3.
-It starts off with an important message to parents, ‘I like to play games with my whānau.’
+Read through ‘Pēpi says’ together on pages 6–7 and 22–23.
+One of the important messages to parents is, ‘I like playing games with my whānau.’

 Ask: